nirvanaos/idlfe/readme.md

 * CORBA-Specific Interfaces (except for `import`)
 * Anonimous Types

+## How to use

+Install nirvanaos.idlfe NuGet package.

 ## How to build
-Requires a C++17 compilant compiler.
+Requires a C++17 compilant compiler and Flex + Bison.
 To build with MS Visual Studio use supermodule https://github.com/nirvanaos/idlfe.vc.git